magdalenat/dyd/README.md

-# dyd
+# Repo with teaching materials
-repos for teaching
+Repo with different stuff that I need for my classes